rcowham/p4benchmark/README.md

 - a suitable test account, e.g. perforce, with sudo access on the boxes (may require known_hosts to be setup)
 - ssh access without passwords (also required for Ansible)
-- suitable Python installation (e.g. Python 3.8) and other dependencies of Locust (see docker/Dockerfile)
+- suitable Python installation (e.g. Python 3.8) and other dependencies of Locust (see docker/Dockerfile for gory details)

 ## Configuration of server and client machines

 The Ansible scripts are primarily in the `./ansible` directory.
 They can be run manually but are typically run by the top level bash scripts.

 Edit the Ansible hosts file to reflect the names of your actual machines.

 See the example `hosts.docker.yaml`.
 It is a YAML format for Ansible, and includes various configuration values for the actual locust scripts.

 You may have several versions of this file, and set an environment variable `ANSIBLE_HOSTS` to point to the desired one.

+The convenience script `exec_bench.sh` takes one of these files as its single parameter!

 ## Bootstrapping machines